Discover more from Let's Not Be Trash

 Irving was in his late 50’s or early 60’s.
 He was 5’8 with a slender build and brown skin.
 He had bushy black hair, with an ever-growing spattering of grey, and his face wore the look of someone whose life had been a constant struggle.
 There was no way to look at him and not wonder what led to his primary residence being the floor of a train station in lower manhattan.
 Most days you would find him lying down casually at the foot of the steps with a newspaper or two by his feet.
 Sometimes he would be asking for money, but mostly he read his papers and people watched.

 I found Irving to be endearing and funny, what I didn’t understand, was how someone who seemed to have so much life, and optimism (At least when we talked) could be in this situation and still be able to smile?
 I mentioned this to a friend, and she put things in perspective for me.
-“How often do you think people in the streets talk to him, let alone acknowledge he even exists?”
+“How often do you think people in the streets talk to him, let alone acknowledge he exists?”
 The thought had never crossed my mind, but she was right.
 I planned to ask him for coffee and have a real conversation the next time we saw each other, but then COVID happened, everything shut down, and I stopped getting off at Chambers Street.

 You walk past them all of the time, so desensitized by their presence that it barely registers as a problem anymore.
 Not just you, we all do, we look right past the people who have fallen on hard times, we turn a deaf ear to their pleas for help, we groan in frustration as they block our walkways and smell up our streets.
 They no longer exist, they are not human, and with no humanity to respect, we easily forget that not too long ago, these were people who laughed, loved, lived, and had a story to tell.
 A story that took a sharp left turn, but was nonetheless a story.

-The truth is, we choose to let people die on the streets, their blood is on our hands, the system isn’t helpful, but we are the architects of those failures.
+The truth is, we choose to let people die on the streets, and for that, their blood is on our hands, the system isn’t helpful, but we are the architects of those failures.
 Thankfully, just as we have built a platform that stifles the fight to end homelessness, we also have the power to tear it down and create a plan that works, a plan that has already been put to action, one that can save the lives of more people than we could ever imagine.
 It’s simple, just give homeless people homes.

 As crazy as this idea sounds, it’s not.
 Several states have already tried this strategy, and it works.
 For example, the state of Utah decreased its number of chronically homeless people by over 90% after implementing a program that provided no-questions-asked housing to homeless people.
 When the state of Maine tried the program out, they also saw some positive benefits.
 According to a report titled, “Maine, Cost of Homelessness,” “Permanent supportive housing cut by more than half of emergency room costs (62% reduction), health care costs (59% reduction), ambulance transportation costs (66% reduction), police contact costs (66% reduction), incarceration (62% reduction), and shelter visits (98% reduction).”